sveawebpay/php-checkout/README.md

 ### 5. Update Order
 Update an existing order.
 Returns the order information and the updated Gui needed to display the iframe for Svea checkout.

+Updating an order is only possible while the CheckoutOrderStatus is "Created", see [*CheckoutOrderStatus*](#78-checkoutorderstatus).

 [See full Update order example](https://github.com/sveawebpay/php-checkout-dev/blob/master/examples/update-order.php)

 | Parameters IN  as URI-parameters: | Required   | Type      | Description  |